even4void/aliquote/content/post/generating-permutation.md

 categories: ["2024"]
 ---

+In a [previous post](/post/permutation-test-in-lisp/), I mention a way to suffle labels of a two-group dataset in order to carry out a permutation test.
+Usually, it's more efficient to randomize the highest level unit of an experimental design, i.e. rather than shuffling observations use the group level.

 A recursive solution to the problem of generating all permutation of a given list or array is as follows: